imba/parcel-plugin-imba/README.md

 This plugin assumes that you have installed parceljs as an yarn global package:
 `yarn global add parcel-bundler`.

-This allows to use the same Parcel in all projects.
+This allows to use the same Parcel installation in all your projects.